 The Apex Swing is a bit of a challenge to assemble.
 We like the fact that all the tools required for assembly are included, and the directions are easy to follow.
 While not technically difficult, the construction is challenging due to the size and weight of the pieces.
 Assembly requires the various parts to be held in awkward positions while bolts are threaded into place.
 Some of the bolts are difficult to tighten due to their position, making access with the included wrenches tedious.
 Having two people for the job is ideal.

 This contender is equipped with a lock at the hitch receiver to prevent theft of the rack.
 The "Stinger" has a knob that is used to prevent play between the rack and the receiver.
 A Thule lock core is included to lock the knob, preventing removal without the key.
 The Apex Swing is also equipped with a cable lock that pulls out from the main mast and secures the bikes to the rack itself.
 The cable is only long enough to go over the top tubes of the loaded bikes, leaving wheels vulnerable to theft.
 We like the cable lock but wish it were longer and a bit more substantial in diameter.
+This rack provides far more security than the other similar style racks in this test.

 The Apex Swing held up well during testing.
 It does have many moving parts due to the swing-away design, but the pivots seem to work well, even when dirty.
 The overall construction is robust and of high quality.
 The plastic cradles and straps are prone to wear, abrasion and degradation from the sun, but they are replaceable components.